XCOM: Original X-COM series (1994–2001)

 After Interceptor, Hasbro Interactive purchased MicroProse, acquiring its studios and the X-COM brand.
 There were talks of X-COM toys, comics, and even a cartoon show.
-A budget range, turn-based tactical play-by-mail multiplayer game Em@il Games: X-COM was released in 1999.
+A budget range, turn-based tactical play-by-mail multiplayer game X-COM: First Alien Invasion was released in 1999.
 In 2001, Hasbro published X-COM: Enforcer, a poorly received third-person shooter loosely based on the events of Enemy Unknown, marking a low point in the series.
 The X-COM games were also released as part of four compilation releases: X-COM (Collector's Edition) (1998), X-COM Collection (1999) and X-COM: Complete Pack (2008), as well as in 2K Huge Games Pack in 2009.

 At least two more major titles have been planned for this series.
 One of them was X-COM: Genesis, a real-time strategy and tactics game "going back to the roots but in full 3D."
 Another was X-COM: Alliance (also known as X-COM 4 and the project Fox Force Five), an Aliens-inspired mix of strategy game and first-person perspective tactical shooter, using the licensed original Unreal Engine.
 However, both of these projects were cancelled after ex-MicroProse Hasbro Interactive studios were all shut down in 1999–2000 (with Alliance being later abortively reactivated in 2001-2002 before being quietly cancelled again without any official announcement).
 Terry Greer, a former senior artist and head of game design at MicroProse UK, disclosed: "We'd also discussed other avenues for future games including time travel, retaking the solar system (with interplanetary distances playing a significant role in recruitment and resources), and resistance movement concept where you had to fight back after the world was taken and humanity was totally under the alien yoke."

 OpenXcom is an open source re-implementation of the first game in the series intended to fix all the bugs and enable modding.
 OpenApoc is a similar open source project for X-COM: Apocalypse.

+Aggregate review scores As of November 17, 2011.